folkjrk/EncryptionAES-API/README.md

-API-document: Swagger API for encrypting data by using AES and RSA algorithm Unit testing: testing merge fuction
+- API-document: Swagger API for encrypting data by using AES and RSA algorithms.
+- Unit testing: testing merge function.